Dr. Yu's research laboratory is working towards identifying innovative therapies for cancer care.

 - Cancer Genetics and Epigenetics

-Dr. Yu is an Assistant Professor in the Department of Radiation Oncology at Emory University School of Medicine.
-The goal of his work is to translate insights gained from interactions with his patients and his research in the laboratory to innovative therapies to improve the quality of care for patients with cancer.
+David S. Yu, MD, PhD, is an Assistant Professor in the Department of Radiation Oncology at Emory University School of Medicine.
+A board certified radiation oncologist, Dr. Yu specializes in the treatment of head and neck cancer, breast cancer, and lung cancer.
+As a Georgia Cancer Coalition Distinguished Cancer Clinician and Scientist, Dr. Yu's goal is to translate insights gained from interactions with his patients and his research in the laboratory to innovative therapies to improve the quality of care for patients with cancer.

-Dr. Yu is a member of the ASTRO Radiation and Cancer Biology Committee Research Council, ASTRO Research Evaluation Committee Research Council, American Society of Clinical Oncology, American Association for Cancer Research, Radiation Research Society and RSNA, among others.
-He is also a member of the Winship Cancer Institute Cancer Genetics and Epigenetics Progam, Emory Graduate Program in Cancer Biology and Graduate Program in Genetics and Molecular Biology.
+Dr. Yu is a member of the Genetics and Epigenetics research progam at Winship Cancer Institute of Emory University.
+He is a member of the ASTRO Radiation and Cancer Biology Committee Research Council, ASTRO Research Evaluation Committee Research Council, American Society of Clinical Oncology, American Association for Cancer Research, Radiation Research Society and RSNA, among others.
+He is also a Emory Graduate Program in Cancer Biology and Graduate Program in Genetics and Molecular Biology.

 Dr. Yu is actively engaged in both clinical and science research, including, understanding how cells respond to replication stress and how to utilize this knowledge for improvements in cancer diagnosis and treatment.